Bridgwater United W.F.C.: History

-The 2010–11 season saw the club competing in FA Women's Premier League Southern Division for the first time, however, they unfortunately found themselves relegated back to the South West Combination at the end of the season after a brave battle.
+The 2010–11 season saw the club competing in FA Women's Premier League Southern Division for the first time; however, they found themselves relegated back to the South West Combination at the end of the season after a brave battle.
 They however fared better in the county cup, getting through to the final thanks to a 3–1 victory over Keynsham Town.
 March 2011 saw the departure of the long serving first team manager Steve Phelps and his assistant manager Nigel Wolfe from their positions at the club.
 Steve cited work and personal commitments for his resignation.

 Nigel Williams and Sarah Lawler took over as joint managers of the first team, with Chris White installed as assistant manager.
 They initially steadied the ship with draws against Cardiff City and Colchester United, but defeats against West Ham United and Portsmouth in their final two matches confirmed the return to the South West Combination.
 The season ended with a 3–0 win over Larkhall Athletic in the final of the Somerset Women's Senior Cup.

 The 2011–12 season was the first full season under the tenure of the new joint first team managers saw two trophies won by the senior squad, with the lifting of both the South West Women's Combination Football League Trophy and the Somerset FA Women's Senior Cup.
 The club also had the honour of being awarded the FA National Respect Gold award for the English ladies football pyramid.
 The start of the season saw the departure from the club of the long serving and record goal scorer Jemma Tewkesbury, who moved to Portsmouth Ladies, but the league campaign starting with a 7–1 victory over Keynsham Development and this set the precedent for the season, with the girls staying unbeaten in the league throughout.
 The county cup campaign started well with a 1–0 win over Keynsham Town.
 The girls received a bye to the final, where they beat Larkhall Athletic 3–0 to lift the trophy for the second consecutive season.
 The girls were crowned champions in April, with two games to spare, confirming promotion back to the FA Women's Premier League Southern Division at the first time of asking.

 The 2012–13 season saw the club finish 3rd in the Premier League Southern Division, their highest ever finishing position, and reached the 5th round of the FA Women's Cup before losing 4–0 to Leeds United.
 In April 2013, it was confirmed that the club had been accepted in to the new expanded FA WSL Division 2.
 Yeovil was named FAWSL 2 Club of the Year in 2014, where they finished fourth in the league with 22 points.
 They once again finished fourth in 2015, this time with 31 points.
 The 2016 season saw Yeovil win promotion to FA WSL 1, winning the WSL Division 2.
 They also won FAWSL 2 Club of the year for a second time.